ceshine/ceshine-hugo/content/post/20210318-adafactor/index.md

 update.mul_(lr)
 ```

-This will effectively cap the unscaled update at $d$ (a horizontal line in Figure 1.).
+It will effectively cap the unscaled update at $d$ (a horizontal line in Figure 1.).

 ### Increasing Decay Parameter